aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

       ])

-So the module becomes an `ast.Module` whose `body` is a list of more `ast` objects---in this case two, an `ast.Assign` and an `ast.Expr`---and so on: a tree of objects.
+So the module becomes an `ast.Module` whose `body` is a list of more of these `ast` objects---in this case two, an `ast.Assign` representing `name = 'Monty'` and an `ast.Expr` representing the call to `print`---each of these being built out of further `ast` objects: a tree of them.
 Each object has fields proper to its type, plus a `lineno` (line number) and `col_offset` telling where in the source text it was parsed from.
+We'll sweat these details more when we get to them.

 You can find all the AST node types and their fields in `Parser/Python.asdl` in the CPython source distribution.
 As it's 100+